Severson-Group/docs.amdc.dev/source/getting-started/tutorials/sensors/index.md

 ## Scheduling and Synchronizing:

 The AMDC synchronizes sensor data collection and task execution to the PWM carrier wave.
 Every X PWM periods (where X is set by the function `timing_manager_set_ratio()`), the AMDC will collect data from sensors.
 By default, the Timing Manager is set to Legacy Mode, in which the AMDC will run control tasks concurrently with sensor data collection.
-Alternatively, when configured in Post-Sensor Mode, the Timing Manager guarantees that in each control cycle, the AMDC will wait to execute control tasks until the sensor data collection is complete.
+Alternatively, when configured in Post-Sensor Mode, the Timing Manager guarantees that in each control cycle, the AMDC will wait to execute control tasks until the sensor data collection is complete.s

 There are multiple factors that affect when and how fast control tasks run.
  - User set `TASK_UPDATES_PER_SEC`